 - Experience-Level Aspects

 When developing a persona, the languages a person speaks may be significant for how they experience design.
-Their culture, values, and social class could create barriers that would prevent them from using what you want to design.
+Their culture, values, and social class could represent barriers unless you design an outcome that accounts for these aspects.

 When creating a persona, include details that make the person come alive.